epi-project/brane-documentation/user-guide/src/software-engineers/hello-world.md

 ## 3. Building the package
 To build a package, we will finally use the Brane CLI.
-We will assume that you have name it `brane`, and that it is reachable under the PATH of your machine.
+We will assume that you have named it `brane`, and that it is reachable under the PATH of your machine.

 To build the package, simply run the following from within the `hello-world` directory:
 ```bash